deadparrotsoftware/IlluminationSoftwareCreator/README.md

 Illumination Software Creator

-Licensing: Illumination Software Creatoris licensed under the GPLv2 license.
+Licensing: Illumination Software Creator is NO LONGER licensed under the GPLv2 license.

+FORKS of this product are NOT ALLOWED/LEGAL

-Copyright (C) 2013 Bryan Lunduke
+Copyright (C) 2014 Dead Parrot Software Inc. (Purchased from Bryan Lunduke)

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is currently NOT free software; you may NOT redistribute it in any form.

+Any forks or copies of this code - which has known bugs in the version originally posted here - are not legal.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program was originally provided with WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+It is available her ONLY for personal use.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
+Any questions should be directed to: deadparrotsoftware@gmail.com